This SDK is not yet publicly available, but you can apply to become eligible.

 Sales channel apps require the Embedded App SDK, which helps to structure the merchant experience when managing channel-specific settings in the Shopify admin.

-Your app also must meet the best practices and design guidelines that are set out in the UI Kit.
-The UI Kit also includes CSS and JS resources for building UI components.
+Your app also must meet the best practices and design guidelines that are set out in the components library and Shopify Polaris design system.
+The library includes all the resources that you will need to build apps that are in keeping with Shopify and other sales channels.

 Key resource types